-The panel was comprised of four industry thought leaders that provided their insight on the "convergence" phenomenon our industry is currently experiencing.
-Each panelist had their own viewpoint on the issue, however some overarching themes emerged from the session.
+The panel consisted of four industry thought leaders that provided their insight on the "convergence" phenomenon our industry is currently experiencing.
+While each panelist had their own viewpoint on the issue, five overarching themes emerged from the session.
 These five points, the panelists agreed, will transpire over the course of the convergence of the communications disciplines.

 What is a firm without its own unique culture?
 The panelists stressed the importance for each agency to have a clear definition of itself before focusing on client needs.
-This fizzles down to each individual client team and requires each employee to understand the agency’s integrated approach to solve the client’s need.
-While culture is important, its important to note that the shift towards integration is forcing many firms to reevaluate who they are as a culture.
+This extends to each individual client team and requires each employee to understand the agency’s integrated approach to solve the client’s need.
+While sustaining a consistent organizational culture is important, it's also important to note that the shift towards integration is forcing many firms to reevaluate who they are as a culture.

 Long gone are the days of separate PR and marketing campaigns.
 It is more important than ever to ensure that every person on a team understands the platform, idea, tagline, concept, etc. for a client.
 Moreover, it is critical to have transparency of goals across agencies and between PR and marketing departments.
 By blending goals, there is less of a chance that employees will lose sight of the overall messaging.

 Give the Benefit of the Doubt

 Convergence has created the perfect setting for communications professionals to combat tradition and spark creativity.